einzige/sections_rails/README.markdown

 _Sections_rails_ is in early development and far from complete.
 Missing features are:

-* Support for alternative formats for assets like CoffeeScript, Sass etc.
+* Support for alternative asset formats like CoffeeScript, Haml, Sass etc.
 * Support for page-specific asset files.
 * Better integration into asset precompilation.